Curriculum

 1. Storytelling

-The programme starts with storytelling, where our trained facilitators share The Legend of Captain Fanplastic with the learners.
-Reading the book aloud, combined with graphic illustrations, creates an engaging world within which the kids can immerse themselves.
+A module starts with interactive storytelling, where our trained facilitators share one of our Captain Fanplastic storybooks.
+Reading aloud, combined with graphic illustrations, we create an engaging world within which the children can immerse themselves in.

 2. Learning